 Raising Children Plant-Based: Three Generations of Proof

-What the Village of Peace demonstrates is not just that plant-based childhood nutrition is possible, but that it is normal.
-Children here do not grow up feeling they are missing out.
-Plant-based eating is simply how everyone eats.
-The social pressure that makes vegan parenting difficult in other contexts does not exist.
+What the Village of Peace truly demonstrates is not just that plant-based childhood nutrition is possible, but that it is simply normal.
+Our youth grow up without feeling they are missing out, as plant-based eating is simply how everyone eats here.
+The social pressures that often make plant-based parenting challenging in other contexts are beautifully absent within our community.

-The children themselves are the strongest evidence.
-They are active, healthy, and thriving.
-They attend the community's schools, participate in sports and cultural activities, and grow into adults who continue the plant-based tradition with their own families.
+Ultimately, the most compelling evidence of our approach lies in the youth themselves.
+They are active, vibrant, and thriving, embodying the health and strength derived from a plant-based lifestyle.
+They attend our community's schools, participate enthusiastically in sports and cultural activities, and grow into confident adults who continue this blessed tradition with their own families.

-For parents around the world considering plant-based nutrition for their children, the Village of Peace offers something no clinical study can: the lived experience of an entire community raising healthy, thriving children on plants for more than half a century.
+For parents around the world considering the profound benefits of plant-based nutrition for their own youth, the Village of Peace offers something truly unique.
+We provide the lived experience of an entire community, successfully raising healthy, thriving youth on plants for more than half a century.
+We invite you to explore this path of wellness and vitality.

 M